We are available for therapy in-person or virtual sessions. Specialized Counseling. Call or Text Now. Located in Doylestown.

 One of my specialties is Adoption Trauma and Transracial Adoption.
 I am Certified as an Adoption Competency Counselor.

-School Avoidance is a a articular issue that is rampant at this time and is a result of the pandemic and virtual schooling.
-I work with the adolescent to teach coping skills and learn to manage the uncomfortable feelings they are experiencing at school.
+School Avoidance is a particular issue that is rampant at this time and is a result of the pandemic and virtual schooling.
+I work with adolescents to teach coping skills and learn to manage the uncomfortable feelings they are experiencing at school.
 If the student needs accommodations we can work together with the family and the school counselor to ask for reasonable accommodations in the interim.
-As a last resort, if all else fails, there are times when the anxiety is so severe that the student may need to learn at home on their own and we can assist the family in helping for this transition to go smoothly.
+As a last resort, if all else fails, there are times when the anxiety is so severe that the student may need to learn at home on their own and we can assist the family in helping this transition to go smoothly.
 We will work hard to try to integrate the student back into the in-person classroom as soon as possible.
 The goal is always to get your teen back into the classroom.

-Madeline is dedicated to the developing a strong therapeutic relationship with clients and is committed to fostering an environment where individuals can feel comfortable to express themselves fully.
+Madeline is dedicated to developing a strong therapeutic relationship with clients and is committed to fostering an environment where individuals can feel comfortable expressing themselves fully.
 She places emphasis on a client’s unique historical, cultural, and personal experiences to individualize and maximize treatment outcomes.
 Madeline believes that, while past life experiences and events play a role in shaping our thinking and behavior, we can use the therapeutic process to better understand the impact of these experiences and shift our perspective in relation to them.

-Madeline works with older teens and adults of all ages and has experience with trauma-related and attachment difficulties, anxiety, grief, life-transition challenges and depression.
+Madeline works with older teens and adults of all ages and has experience with trauma-related and attachment difficulties, anxiety, grief, life-transition challenges, and depression.
 She has a passion for empowering individuals who find themselves in abusive or narcissistic relationships.
 She sees clients as active participants in a process of healing and integrates multiple therapeutic models that cater to the specific needs of each client.

 Judy has been working with addictions for 12 years.
-She has also been working with children, teens and adults for over 30 years.
+She has also been working with children, teens, and adults for over 30 years.
 Her work setting has spanned from intensive outpatient to private practice.
 Judy began in juvenile and correctional facilities and within the prison system as a therapist.
 Judy has vast experience with teens and their families not only with the role of addictions within the family systems but also with other mental health issues that impact the entire family.
 Judy works with other mental health issues such as bipolar, depression, anxiety, ADHD, OCD, and ODD.

-Maryluz Robinson is an Artist in Bucks County and has an art studio in Chalfont, PA .
-MaryLuz' Artwork has been featured in art exhibits through Bucks, Montgomery and Philadelphia County.
-Maryluz is a therapeutic coach and an Art therapist.
-In Art Therapy she works with child and teen clients to help them place their inner world and feelings on paper.
-She is also a Therapy Coach and works with individuals of all ages to explore the issues that they are not content with in daily life and she and the clients explore ways to enhance their well being by creating conscious choices to make change.
-Settling into a weekly session time with Maryluz to begin this process of working on the issues that are creating suffering for the client can be life changing.
+In her therapeutic coaching practice, Maryluz works with individuals of all ages to explore the issues that are causing discontentment in their daily lives.
+Maryluz and her clients explore ways to enhance their well-being by creating conscious choices to make a change.
+Settling into a weekly session time with Maryluz to begin this process of working on the issues that are creating suffering for the client can be life-changing.

 You will find Maryluz works of Art on the walls throughout our building.

-Ellen's passion is education for high school teens, young adults in college, and graduate and doctorate students.
-Ellen is an Executive Functioning Coach , and a Certified Educational Psychotherapist.
+Ellen's passion is education for high school teens, young adults in college, graduate students, and doctorate students.
+Ellen is an Executive Functioning Coach and a Certified Educational Psychotherapist.
 Parents ask Ellen for assistance when their children need help with academics.
-Ellen meets the child and studies their style of learning, reviews all educational and academic assessments and evaluations from the students academic years, familiarizes herself with their curriculum and jumps in on the student portal to help the client organize and learn executive functioning skills to keep up with their school work and succeed in getting the results they have as their goals.
+Ellen meets the child and studies their style of learning, reviews all educational and academic assessments and evaluations from the student's academic years, familiarizes herself with their curriculum, and jumps in on the student portal to help the client organize and learn executive functioning skills to keep up with their school work and succeed in getting the results they have as their goals.
 Oftentimes, Ellen will have to work with the school to help clients acquire accommodations so they can attend school in a manner that is comfortable for them.
-Ellen works with students with anxiety, depression, ADHD, school avoidance, learning disabilities and many other issues.
+Ellen works with students with anxiety, depression, ADHD, school avoidance, learning disabilities, and many other issues.
 These issues impact their ability to learn.

 Luke's approach is personal and relaxed, he has a way of helping kids feel comfortable opening up to him.

-In addition to grief and loss, Laura works with girls who struggle with body image issues, body dysmorphia, self esteem issues, social anxiety, OCD, Pure Obsessional Disorder, and communication issues with their parents.
-Oftentimes with communication issues with parents the teen will also be in family therapy with one or both parents with another therapist in the practice.
+In addition to grief and loss, Laura works with girls who struggle with body image issues, body dysmorphia, self-esteem issues, social anxiety, OCD, Pure Obsessional Disorder, and communication issues with their parents.
+Oftentimes with communication issues with parents, the teen will also be in family therapy with one or both parents with another therapist in the practice.

 Another area of interest for Laura is working with young women who are currently in or healing from relationships with Narcissists and the pain and struggle of narcissistic abuse.

-Laura's approach is structured and skill based to help kids overcome these issues with the goal of achieving less stress in their daily lives.
+Laura's approach is structured and skill-based to help kids overcome these issues with the goal of achieving less stress in their daily lives.

 Samantha works with adolescents who are struggling with their dating relationships.
 Her clients meet with a therapist weekly and Sam meets with them outside of the therapy session when they have a need to talk with a coach for extra support.
-These kids are going through the tumultuous teenage ups and downs of dating in today's world of technology with snap chat, instagram and cyber bullying .
+These kids are going through the tumultuous teenage ups and downs of dating in today's world of technology with Snapchat, Instagram, and cyberbullying.

-Often her clients find it difficult to hold on to their sense of selves while dating someone.
+Often her clients find it difficult to hold on to their sense of self while dating someone.
 All of their value goes into the other person as they were not on steady ground when they began dating.
 When their partner begins acting differently than the person they once knew by not being faithful or treating them unkindly, this can trigger many feelings and strong reactions.
-Sone of her clients turn the anger in on themselves, question their own worth, begin thinking it was because of the way they looked....if only they were thinner, prettier, or taller.
+Some of her clients turn the anger in on themselves, question their own worth, and begin thinking it was because of the way they looked....if only they were thinner, prettier, or taller.
 All of these defenses are a way not to feel the real pain of the loss.

 Because the loss is played out in the halls of their high school in front of peers those vulnerable feelings are difficult to feel.
 At times they retaliate online with posts to get back at the person they were dating.
-All of these actions often lead to pubic shame and embarrassment.
+All of these actions often lead to public shame and embarrassment.
 They will do anything to hold onto the relationship, even at the expense of their mental health.

 Sam is available to listen, reflect back, and validate the pain of the loss.
-And to be fully present for the intense raw feelings of a breakup, that in this day and age,, is often played out all over social media and in harsh and unkind ways.
+And to be fully present for the intense raw feelings of a breakup, that in this day and age, is often played out all over social media and in harsh and unkind ways.
 The lack of discretion and privacy of some in this technology-driven generation creates other issues with the ups and downs of dating, that their parents did not have to deal with at their age.
-This lack of understanding on the parents part often leads to frustration and the "just get over it" attitude which only pushes the child away and takes them feel more alone in the world.
-When a child feels profoundly alone after a loss other issues may present .
+This lack of understanding on the parent's part often leads to frustration and the "just get over it" attitude which only pushes the child away and takes them feel more alone in the world.
+When a child feels profoundly alone after a loss other issues may present.

-Sam can be very helpful to parents as well to help understand how to meet their child exactly where they are, and not try to hurry the process.
+Sam can be very helpful to parents as well to help them understand how to meet their child exactly where they are, and not try to hurry the process.
 Sam emphasizes that the adolescent needs to feel supported and not alone at these troubling times as that aloneness leads to other issues.

 At Welsh Therapy we believe that the best care sometimes means collaborating with others who can assist in providing the most well rounded, and appropriate care possible.
 We have a group of providers that we will invite into our cases when a more specialized, or intensive approach is needed, in addition to the counseling services we provide.